Linker Tools Error LNK2038

 Visual Studio defines the following symbols to prevent the linking of incompatible code, which can cause run-time errors or other unexpected behavior.

-Indicates the major and minor version numbers of the Visual C++ compiler that's used to build an app or library.
-Code that's compiled by using one version of the Visual C++ compiler is incompatible with code that's compiled by using a version that has different major and minor version numbers.
+_MSC_VERIndicates the major and minor version numbers of the Microsoft C++ compiler (MSVC) that's used to build an app or library.
+Code that's compiled by using one version of the MSVC is incompatible with code that's compiled by using a version that has different major and minor version numbers.
 For more information, see

 _MSC_VERin Predefined Macros.

-If you're linking to a library that's not compatible with the version of the Visual C++ compiler that you're using, and you cannot acquire or build a compatible version of the library, you can use an earlier version of the compiler to build your project—just change the Platform Toolset property of the project.
+If you're linking to a library that's not compatible with the version of the MSVC that you're using, and you cannot acquire or build a compatible version of the library, you can use an earlier version of the compiler to build your project: change the Platform Toolset property of the project to the earlier toolset.
 For more information, see How to: Modify the Target Framework and Platform Toolset.

 Ensure that the values of these symbols are consistent throughout the projects in your Visual Studio solution, and also that they are consistent with code and libraries that your app links to.